gatsbyjs/gatsby/docs/blog/2019-12-12-how-we-accidentally-launched-a-popular-gatsby-plugin/index.md

 - Being able to add additional metadata (such as different headers for certain files) was absent.

-So, I decided to experiment a bit and a week later, launched a plugin that fixed all of the afore mentioned problems:
+So, I decided to experiment a bit and a week later, launched a plugin that fixed all of the aforementioned problems:

 - Gatsby redirects now work just like they do on other hosting providers, and can be configured to be permanently or temporarily.